Introduction: 1998' Robotron Plotter Renovation

 Step 3: Script for Interconnect Modern Computer

-The subset of HP-GL this plotter can execute.
-The bad side is very small buffer of the plotter - 512 bytes.
+Only the subset of HP-GL this plotter can execute.
+Another bad side is the very small buffer of the plotter - 512 bytes.

-Was written this very simpe Node.js script, it only send bytes one by one to the COM port once per 0.1 second, and wait for the "free buffer" flag from the plotter, if the "full buffer" flag has received from it.
+Was written this very simple Node.js script, it only sends bytes one by one to the COM port once per 0.1 second, and waits for the "free buffer" flag from the plotter, if the "full buffer" flag has received from it.

-The first things made with this renovated plotter was PCB for audio amplifier's AC/DC adapter and and the backplate for case of this amplifier.
+The first things made with this renovated plotter was a PCB for the audio amplifier's AC/DC adapter and the backplate for the case of this amplifier.

 See "Diary" for details.